odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 All HTTP request will run in-memory without a webserver.

 Ok, now add your first API test.
-Let's assume that you have implemented a RESTful API with Slim Framework.
+Let's assume that you have implemented a RESTful API with Slim.

 Create a new file `tests/TestCase/Action/UserReaderActionTest.php` and add this code to test the endpoint `GET /users/1`: